 If a CrimeSolutions Study Reviewer believes there is a compelling reason to review more than three studies, he or she may contact the Lead Researcher to request additional studies for review.
 The Lead Researcher will then make the final determination.
 In addition, multiple articles and publications that report on various aspects of a single study are generally treated as one study for purposes of the review; however, two studies that use the same data set but include different follow-up periods or analyses may be considered separately on a case-by-case basis.

-Once the Lead Researcher selects the studies that will comprise the program's evidence base, trained and certified Study Reviewers begin the program evidence review, using the Scoring Instrument to assess the quality, strength and extent to which the evidence indicates that the program achieves its goals.
+Once the Lead Researcher selects the studies that will comprise the program's evidence base, trained and certified Study Reviewers begin the program evidence review, using the program scoring instrument to assess the quality, strength and extent to which the evidence indicates that the program achieves its goals.
 Each study within the evidence base is assessed by at least two Study Reviewers.
-The Scoring Instrument (PDF) indicates the overall rating for each study that is reviewed.
+The program scoring instrument indicates the overall rating for each study that is reviewed.

 Part 1 of the Scoring Instrument: Conceptual Framework is assessed only once for each program, regardless of the number of studies in the evidence base.
 The Study Reviewers make this assessment based on information from all of the studies and program materials they have received.
 These additional program materials may include nonexperimental, qualitative, ethnographic and case-study research as well as implementation materials.